Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

 Falls are the leading cause of injuries among older adults in NYC.
 In 2016, over 47,000 falls led to ER visits, hospitalizations, or deaths.
 Furthermore, hospitalizations from these falls cost approximately $722 million per year, or $40,600 per fall-related hospitalization, in New York City alone.

 Many studies have shown that relatively simple and low-cost home assessments and modifications can greatly reduce falls.
 One successful model is DC Safe at Home, where an occupational therapist (OT) performs a home safety assessment.
 The OT then orders the necessary equipment and works with a local contractor to make home modifications such as grab bars, tub cuts, and ramps.
 In NYC, this program can be funded through grants, tax credits, and/or a revolving loan fund.
-The Donovan administration will:
+A Donovan administration will incorporate universal design principles that go beyond the Americans with Disabilities Act in new senior housing construction and conduct occupational therapist assessments and low-cost home modifications to low and middle-income households to reduce in-home falls.

 Provide place-based services and programs in new and existing housing sites

 New York City has been the site for multiple pilot programs that link housing sites with health care and support services.
 One successful model is the NORC (naturally occurring retirement community), which is one or more apartment buildings with a large number of older tenants.
-There are currently 35 NORCs in NYC, and a majority of them have on-site supportive services to help them age-in-place.
+There are currently 35 NORCs in NYC, and a majority of them have on-site supportive services to help older New Yorkers age in place.
 We must identify and expand models like the NORC using a data-driven approach.

 Early studies have shown promising results that place-based services reduce health issues and health care costs.
 On a national scale, the LeadingAge Center for Affordable Housing Plus Services studied health outcomes for older adults living in HUD-assisted properties that provided on-site services such as physical exercise, health education, primary care, behavioral health care, and medication management, as well as a Resident Services Coordinator who connected tenants with services.
 Compared with older adults living in HUD properties without services, residents had a lower likelihood of hospital admissions.
 These partnerships also benefit these service agencies because they now have a built-in clientele and can eliminate travel time when making home visits.